 ANDREW SKINNER grew up in Erie, Pennsylvania, the son of a church musician and a teacher.
 Andrew majored in music education at Gordon College in Wenham, MA, where he studied French horn as his primary instrument.
 He was admitted to the Boston Conservatory thereafter for a master’s degree in horn performance, but decided to pursue teaching rather than return as a student.
 He still teaches horn lessons privately, and plays whenever he can.

 Andrew has been teaching choral music in the public schools for ten years, first in Chelsea, MA, growing a regionally successful choral program from the ground up before moving to Connecticut in 2017.
-Andrew now directs the choral program at Torrington Middle School in addition to roles as music director for musical theater productions in Torrington and neighboring communities.
+Andrew now directs the choral program at Torrington Middle School in addition to roles as music director for theater productions in Torrington and neighboring communities.
 Though choral music remains a passion, he always delights in any opportunity to get back to his roots and work with instrumental ensembles.

-Mr. Skinner is currently working toward the completion of a master’s degree in performance technology from Southern Utah University.
-He and his wife are new parents, and are expecting their second child in January 2021.
+Mr. Skinner completed a master’s degree in performance technology from Southern Utah University in 2022.
+He and his wife are expecting their third child in November 2022.

 Bethany J. Lee

-Bethany is currently running the Chorus Angelicus office from home.
-She manages the billing, payments, tuition, payroll, donations, advertising, website, phone calls and emails.
-She is also a homeschooling mother to a Junior Chorister who has come up through the ranks and is in her 7th year in the Chorus Angelicus Choir.
+Bethany manages the Chorus Angelicus office.
+She manages the billing, payments, enrollment, tuition, payroll, donations, advertising, grant writing, website, phone calls and emails.
+She is also a homeschooling mother to a Senior Chorister who has come up through the ranks and is in her 10th year in the Chorus Angelicus Choir.
 She is perseverant, passionate about music and art, mother earth, her daughter, and her chickens.
 If you need something from the office, you will inevitably be in communication with Bethany.
 She is happy to help you and hopes her laughter will brighten your day.